This article has been updated on May 28, 2026.

-On Monday, May 18, 2026, Zoom will change how meeting captions and transcriptions work.
+On Tuesday, May 26, 2026, Zoom changed how meeting captions and transcriptions work.
 Zoom is making a clear distinction between live accessibility (captions) and saved records (transcripts).

 Real-Time Updates